As a child sleep consultant, there are a few questions I’ve grown accustomed to hearing.

 That means that no matter where they’re sleeping, no matter who’s watching them, and regardless if the motor dies on their self-rocking crib, they’ll have no problem getting themselves off to sleep, and staying asleep, straight through the night.

 That comes with the obvious benefit of a well-rested child (as well as well-rested parents).

-There’s another huge plus when your baby really gets the hang of this skill.
+There’s another huge plus when your baby really gets the hang of the sleeping.

 They love to do it.

 Just the same as any other talent, when we’re good at something, we enjoy doing it.
 It’s no longer frustrating.
 We actually engage in it for sheer pleasure.
-My boys, and the vast majority of those that I’ve worked with, absolutely love bedtime.
+My boys, and the vast majority of children I have worked with, absolutely love bedtime.

 There are no more bedtime battles.
 No tears.
 Just a happy winding-down and some quality time with their parents.
 Something to look forward to before they get into bed and do what they’re good at.

 I’m not saying that your toddler will be going to sleepovers and telling their friends to check out how easily they can get to sleep.
 I’m not saying they won’t either.

 Dropping a few hundred bucks every six months when your baby outgrows their weighted sleep sack (or a whopping $1500 when they get too big for their self-rocking crib) is a pricey set of training wheels, especially when you consider that they’re really just treating the symptom and not the cause.

 Teaching your baby the skills needed to fall asleep on their own really is the cure-all for their night time woes.